nvda-es/devguides_translation/original_docs/spladdoninternals.md

 ### Overall design and source code layout

-StationPlaylist Studio add-on for NVDA consists of three app modules and a global plugin.
+StationPlaylist Studio add-on for NVDA consists of four app modules and a global plugin.
 Because Studio comes with Track Tool for managing tracks, the add-on includes an app module for Track Tool in addition to the main app module for Studio, as well as an app module for StationPlaylist Creator.
+A fourth app module for Voice Track Recorder is present which is used for event tracking purposes.

 The overall design is that of a partnership between the main Studio app module and the Studio Utilities (SPLUtils) global plugin.
 Studio app module performs things expected from scripts such as responding to key presses, announcing status information, configuration management and so forth, while the global plugin is responsible for running Studio commands from anywhere and for encoder support (the add-on supports SAM and SPL encoders).
 In reality, the global plugin is subordinate to the app module, as the app module controls overall functionality of the add-on and because the global plugin requires Studio to be running to unlock some features (here, unlock means using layer commands and encoder support).

 The source code consists of:

-* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool and Creator.
+* appModules: This folder contains the main splstudio (app module) package and the app modules for Track Tool, Creator and VT Recorder.
 * The SPL Studio package consists of various modules, which include __init__ (main app module and track item classes), configuration manager and user interfaces (splconfig and splconfui) and miscellaneous services (splmisc) as well as support modules and various wave files used by the add-on.
 * The main app module file is divided into sections.
 First, the overlay classes for track items are defined, then comes the app module, further divided into four sections: fundamental methods (constructor, events and others), time commands (end of track, broadcaster time, etc.), other commands (track Finder, cart explorer and others) and SPL Assistant layer.
 This allows me to identify where a bug is coming from and to add features in appropriate sections.
 * globalPlugins: This folder contains SPLStudioUtils package, which consists of __init__ (main plugin and SPL Controller layer) and encoder support module.